 Kevin Tumlinson is the Wordslinger—Author and Host of the Wordslinger Podcast.
 Kevin has dozens of novels, novellas, and non-fiction books available and is producing more every day.
-He currently lives in Sugar Land, Texas, with his amazing wife Kara—though the two of them are actively working to downsize into an RV and travel full time while Kevin writes about all of it.
+He currently lives in Pearland, Texas, with his amazing wife Kara and their awesomely feisty chihuahua-terrier, Mini.

 To learn more about Kevin, sign up for his mailing list and get three free books from the starter library, plus regular updates on everything happening in the Wordslinger universe.
 Pants optional.

 I grew up in Wild Peach, Texas.
 If you'Ve heard of it, you're probably from there.

 It's the kind of place where a kid can grow up knowing what it's like to climb trees and wander in the woods and swim in rivers, all while being within shouting distance of his Granny calling him to dinner.
 It was also a breeding ground for stories—which explains practically everything.

 I grew up in a house filled with stories.
 They were in my DNA.
 Folktales and tall tales, whoppers and (little white) lies, and a family lore steeped in wise cracking and down-home wisdom—that's where I grew up.
 The perfect breeding ground for a Wordslinger.

 Some of my favorite toys were just junk I found laying about, in heaps kept by my grandfather in his tool shed, or in piles left curbside for the trash collectors to cart away.
 You'd be amazed how many of my books today are just warmed over versions of the stories I came up with while playing with a piece of scrap or the odd bit of wire from a broken air conditioner.